hamed-farag/blog/src/blogs/react-upgrade-v1/index.md

 I tried to upgrade **redux-form 5.3.3** and **redux-form-validation 0.0.8** normally like the other packages but this project has almost 6 forms and if I upgrade them I will totally rewrite these forms because redux-form has been completely rewritten for v6, because of a fundamental design change.

 So what is the workaround?
-Simply I downloaded redux-form 5.3.3 and upgrade it manually by install PropTypes and change the React.PropTypes to be PropTypes directly and thanks for redux-form team for creating unit tests to make sure that everything is okay.
-Of course I included redux-form code into my project until I rewrite the 6 forms and of course I installed extra packages that redux-form depends on them.
+Simply I downloaded redux-form 5.3.3 and upgrade it manually by install **PropTypes** and change the **React.PropTypes** to be **PropTypes** directly and thanks for redux-form team for creating unit tests to make sure that everything is okay.
+Of course, I included redux-form code into my project until I rewrite the 6 forms and of course I installed extra packages that redux-form depends on them.

 ```json
 "is-promise": "2.1.0"